 *An expanded collection of books–The existing library collection has outgrown the present building, and has to be weeded out every year to allow room for the 800-1000 new books purchased each year.

 *Full access for all community members-The present library does not meet ADA (Americans with Disabilities Act) requirements.
 Some people are being denied access to this public, tax-supported institution because they can not climb steps or walk short distances.
 The new library will be handicapped accessible, with ample parking.

 *An expanded collection of DVD’s and audio books.

 *Expanded staff work and office areas-Staff work space is currently non-existent and there is no storage space.

 *Access to warm water for a healthier, cleaner environment-The present library has no hot water tank, nor room for one.
 All clean-up is done with cold water.

 *A convenient book drop-This will be via a drive-thru area where books can be deposited.
 As of now, stairs have to be climbed or a distance has to be walked in order to drop them off.

 *Bathrooms will also be a “safe” area for 30-35 people in case of storms.

-*The geneology area will have a microfilm viewer and printer machine.
+*The genealogy area will have a microfilm viewer.
 Necessary resource books will also be available.
-This quiet area will be convenient and practical with accessibility for computer usage and fax availability.
-The Montgomery county microfilm dates from 1855 to the present.
+This quiet area will be convenient and practical.
+We have Caney Newspapers on microfilm from 1855 to the present.